 The Recorded Future Cyber Daily email identifies specific technical indicators published recently that are currently trending in noteworthy ways.
-These IT security trends are culled from reporting by over 750,000 web sources across seven languages (as of October 2016).
+These IT security trends are culled from reporting by over 800,000 web sources across in over 13 languages.

 What’s the difference between the (free) Cyber Daily and the Premium Cyber Daily I receive as a client?

 The Cyber Daily Basic and Plus versions are complimentary resources for thousands of information security professionals.
 The Premium Cyber Daily version is for client of Recorded Future only and includes the more content, including more data per category, risk scores for vulnerabilities and suspicious IPs, and categories not included in the free versions (e.g., Corporate Targets, Emerging Malware, Cyber Operations).

 How can I get more info?